Mortgage Lending Changes!

 3) Minimum 20% Down Payment on Revenue Properties

-Investors now will have to put down a minimum of 20% as a down payment for revenue properties if they are looking at borrowing from a lender that requires government backed mortgages in order to get access to more attractive mortgage rates.
-A couple of years ago, this rule was based on a minimum of 25% down payment, so the reality is that this rule change is still more favorable to the market than it was in the past.
+Investors now will have to put down a minimum of 20% as a down payment for revenue properties if they are looking at borrowing from a lender that requires government-backed mortgages in order to get access to more attractive mortgage rates.
+A couple of years ago, this rule was based on a minimum of 25% down payment, so the reality is that this rule change is still more favourable to the market than it was in the past.